 Though the project is still in early planning stages, a substantial amount of the funds needed to build and endow the project has already been secured.
 Additional details on the funding and project will be shared in the coming months.

-Groundbreaking is anticipated in fall 2022 and doors are scheduled to open to the public at the end of 2024.
+The groundbreaking was held on 15 November 2022 and doors are scheduled to open to the public at the end of 2024.